briochemc/Inpaintings.jl/README.md

 - [ ] method `3`
 - [ ] method `4`
 - [ ] method `5`

-In the future, I will try to implement `inpaint_nans`'s method `4`.
+In the future, it is likely that only `inpaint_nans`'s method `4` (the spring analogy) will be additionally implemented.

-There is currently one test checking that the this Julia implementation of `inpaint` matches MATLAB's `inpaint_nans`..

 ## TODOs